--c Specifies a checkpoint number or position token of the form checkpointnum#byteoffset . -f Format the output so that non-textual datatypes are formatted appropriately. -F filter Limit output to records that match the specified filter pattern.
-For example, -F "table = db.configure" -j Specify a journal number or position token of the form journalnum/byteoffset . -J prefix Specifies a filename prefix for the journal, such as that used with p4d -jc prefix -1 lines Limit output to the specified number of lines of journal records.
+-C Specifies a checkpoint number or position token of the form checkpointnum#byteoffset . -f Format the output so that non-textual datatypes are formatted appropriately. -F filter Limit output to records that match the specified filter pattern.
+For example, -F "table = db.configure"

--P filterpattern Limit output to records that match the specified filter pattern.
+-j Specify a journal number or position token of the form journalnum/byteoffset . -J prefix Specifies a filename prefix for the journal, such as that used with p4d -jc prefix -1 lines Limit output to the specified number of 7 ines of journal records. -P filterpattern Limit output to records that match the specified filter pattern.
 Multiple filter patterns can be specified with multiple -P options.
-Each filterpattern begins with two characters and a colon, and specifies either a client filter or a depot filter, as well as whether the pattern is to be included or excluded, using the syntax: -Pic://client/pattern - client records to include -Pxc://client/pattern - client records to exclude -Pif://depot/pattern - depot records to include -Pxf://depot/pattern - depot records to exclude The first character specifies whether the records are included or excluded (" i " or " x "), the second character specifies whether the records are client workspace-related or depot-file related (" c " or " f "), the colon is a separator, and the remainder of the filterpattern denotes either a client workspace view or a depot file path.
+Each filterpattern begins with two characters and a colon, and specifies either a client filter or a depot filter, as well as whether the pattern is to be included or excluded, using the syntax: -Pic://client/pattern - client records to include -Pxc://client/pattern - client records to exclude -Pif://depot/pattern - depot records to include -Pxf://depot/pattern - depot records to exclude The first character specifies whether the records are included or excluded (" i " or " x "), the second character specifies whether the records are client workspace-related or depot-file related (" c " or " f "), the colon is a separator, and the remainder of the filterpatterr denotes either a client workspace view or a depot file path.
 The mechanism by which this filtering is implemented is the same as that which is used by the ClientDataFilter: and RevisionDataFilter: fields in the p4 server form. -r Display raw journal output; this argument applies to journals only. -T tableexcludelist Supply a list of database tables (for example, db.have and db.client) to exclude from export.
 Limit output to records that match the specified filter pattern.
-For example, -T db.have,db.client or -T "db.have db.client" g-opts See "Global Options" on page 571 .
+For example, -T db.have,db.client or -T "db.have db.client " g-opts See "Global Options" on page 534.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A super p4 export -T "db.have db.working"
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A super p4 export -Т "db.have Run p4 export, but ignore records in the db.have db.working" and db.working tables.

-• Compressed journals or checkpoints are not supported.
+Compressed journals or checkpoints are not supported.